-5.11% Fixed For Life NatWest Retirement Interest Only Mortgage Over 60 2024
+4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

-UK natwest retirement interest only mortgage rates 2023
+UK natwest retirement interest- only mortgage rates 2023

-The new product for 2024, a NatWest retirement interest only mortgage, is ideal for many homeowners over 60.
-The interest rate is 5.11% fixed for life.
-An example is your home is worth ÂŁ245,000 and you borrow ÂŁ140,000 and make a monthly interest only payment.
+The new product for 2026, a NatWest retirement interest-only mortgage, is ideal for many homeowners over 60.
+The interest rate is fixed at 4.71% for life.
+For example, your home is worth £245,000, you borrow £140,000, and you make a monthly interest-only payment.

 • Borrow up to 70% of the valuation